Aish11warya/Prodigy_Infotech_DataScience-Task1/README.md

 For this task, I utilized the [(world population data)](worldpopulationdata.csv), which provides yearly population statistics ranging from 2001 to 2022.
 This dataset serves as the basis for performing data analysis and visualization.

 ## EDA

+The EDA process involved two major steps:

+- Data Preprocessing – Identified and handled missing values, duplicates, and outliers to ensure data quality and consistency.

+- Data Visualization – Generated bar charts and stacked plots to effectively display the distribution of categorical and continuous variables.